Case study: Cloud Failover, Load Balancing, Multicloud Networking

 By deploying the cloud load balancer with Layer-7 DDoS protection enabled, when traffic thresholds are reached, automated mitigation is engaged to challenge excess connections to determine whether they are legitimate client/browser connections, or bots.
 Bot traffic is then automatically discarded.
 The threshold approach was utilized to ensure that under manageable server loads, acceptable bots, like search engine crawlers, are not challenged.

-To reduce the complexity and pain of managing 59 office VPN connections around the globe, including a full mesh and connectivity back to the primary and secondary data centers, Total Uptime deployed its Cloud VPN solution consisting of three virtual VPN appliances in the United States, Europe and Asia Pacific regions all served by a single anycast-based cloud Virtual IP address.
+To reduce the complexity and pain of managing 59 office VPN connections around the globe, including a full mesh and connectivity back to the primary and secondary data centers, Total Uptime deployed its Multicloud Networking solution consisting of three virtual VPN appliances in the United States, Europe and Asia Pacific regions all served by a single anycast-based cloud Virtual IP address.
 The Marcus Evans team then touched each office firewall one final time to remove the multitude of mesh connections and replace them with a single connection to the Cloud VPN end-point.
 As a result, all routing now takes place in the cloud, reducing management, maintenance and complexity.